 The resolution of the population layers should also be considered.
-GHS-POP's fairly coarse (9 arc second) resolution means that in some areas where the potential for flooding (or not) falls within the resolution of a 9 arc second grid cell, the settlement's avoidance (or not) of the flood risk cannot be accurately represented.
-This effect can be reduced by upsampling and proportionally reallocating the population to a grid that matches the resolution of the flooded data, as we have done in this study.
-Similarly, the spatial resolution of the underlying satellite imagery should be considered.
-Both GHS-POP and WorldPop identify settlements using Landsat imagery at 30 m resolution, while HRSL identifies settlements using DigitalGlobe imagery at 0.5 m resolution.
-Previous work by Tiecke (2017) showed that HRSL was able to identify buildings missed by GHS-POP, highlighting the importance of high-resolution imagery for comprehensive building classification.
+GHS-POP's fairly coarse (9 arcsec) resolution means that in some areas where the potential for flooding (or not) falls within the resolution of a 9 arcsec grid cell, the settlement's avoidance (or not) of the flood risk cannot be accu-

 Figure 5.
-Flood exposure comparison in 168 countries using the High Resolution Settlement Layer (HRSL), WorldPop, and Global Human Settlement Population (GHS-POP) layer. (a) Comparison of the total normalized flood exposure between the three population datasets in all available countries. (b) How the calculated exposure figures differ per river size classifications. (c) Country level statistics for average normalized exposure (calculated as the mean of the three national exposure estimates) and the sensitivity of the exposure calculation to the choice of population dataset (measured as the absolute range of the three national exposure estimates).
-The higher up the Y axis and X axis, the greater the average exposure and sensitivity to the choice of population dataset, respectively.
+Flood exposure comparison in 168 countries using the High Resolution Settlement Layer (HRSL), WorldPop layer, and Global Human Settlement Population (GHS-POP) layer. (a) Comparison of the total normalized flood exposure between the three population datasets in all available countries. (b) How the calculated exposure figures differ per river size classifications. (c) Country-level statistics for average normalized exposure (calculated as the mean of the three national exposure estimates) and the sensitivity of the exposure calculation to the choice of population dataset (measured as the absolute range of the three national exposure estimates).
+The higher up the y axis and x axis are, the greater the average exposure and sensitivity will be to the choice of population dataset, respectively.